librato/api-docs/source/includes/_time-intervals.md

 ----------------- | ----------
 start_time | The [unix timestamp](http://en.wikipedia.org/wiki/Unix_time) indicating the start time of the desired interval. end_time | The [unix timestamp](http://en.wikipedia.org/wiki/Unix_time) indicating the end time of the desired interval.
 If left unspecified it defaults to the current time. count | The number of measurements desired.
-When specified as N in conjunction with `starttime`, the response contains the first N measurements after `starttime`.
-When specified as N in conjunction with `endtime`, the response contains the last N measurements before `endtime`. resolution | A resolution for the response as measured in seconds.
+When specified as N in conjunction with `start_time`, the response contains the first N measurements after `start_time`.
+When specified as N in conjunction with `end_time`, the response contains the last N measurements before `end_time`. resolution | A resolution for the response as measured in seconds.
 If the original measurements were reported at a higher resolution than specified in the request, the response contains averaged measurements.

 ## Pagination